 Courmayeur has a huge amount of accommodation so finding availability isn’t usually a problem.
 You can use the bus network to reach properties further south if necessary.

-Most hikers will stay a night between Rifugio Bonatti and Rifugio Elena, however, this area does become booked out.
+Most hikers will stay a night between Rifugio Bonatti and Rifugio Elena, however, this area can become booked out.
 When it does, the next closest accommodation option (once again!) is Courmayeur…via the direct bus, which departs from Arp Nouva and takes about 25 mins.
 We’ve added a little ‘Courmayeur basecamp’ accommodation location in Arp Nouva, which highlights that you’re planning to catch the bus to Courmayeur for the night.
+See available accommodation in Courmayeur.

 There is usually a surplus of beds in La Fouly for two reasons;